darkodimov05/devcoops.com/_posts/2021-03-24-how-to-fix-ecs-cf-stack-in-update-rollback-failed-state.md

 **Step 5**.
 You can leave the other configuration as it is, so that way it will trick the CF and force a new deployment to get back the CF stack to the previous stable state.

 ## Conclusion
 In this tutorial, we covered all the needed steps to fix *ECS* services that are deployed through the *CloudFormation* template which is stuck in `UPDATE_ROLLBACK_FAILED` state.
-Feel free to leave a comment below if you find this tutorial useful and follow our official channel on [telegram](https://t.me/devopsblogposts){:target="_blank"}.
+Feel free to leave a comment below and if you find this tutorial useful, follow our official channel on [telegram](https://t.me/devopsblogposts){:target="_blank"}.